M. H. Abrams

-Early life
+Early life and education

 Born in Long Branch, New Jersey, Abrams was the son of Eastern European Jewish immigrants.
 The son of a house painter and the first in his family to go to college, he entered Harvard University as an undergraduate in 1930.
 He went into English because, he says, "there weren't jobs in any other profession..., so I thought I might as well enjoy starving, instead of starving while doing something I didn't enjoy."
 After earning his bachelor's degree in 1934, Abrams won a Henry Fellowship to Magdalene College, Cambridge, where his tutor was I. A. Richards.
 He returned to Harvard for graduate school in 1935 and received a master's degree in 1937 and a Ph.D. in 1940.

 Career

 During World War II, he served at the Psycho-Acoustics Laboratory at Harvard.
 He describes his work as solving the problem of voice communications in a noisy military environment by establishing military codes that are highly audible and inventing selection tests for personnel who had a superior ability to recognize sound in a noisy background.

 In 1945, Abrams became a professor at Cornell University.
 The literary critics Harold Bloom, Gayatri Spivak and E. D. Hirsch, and the novelists William H. Gass and Thomas Pynchon were among his students.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1963 and a member of the American Philosophical Society in 1973.
+In 1981, Northwestern University awarded him an honorary Doctor of Humane Letters.
 As of March 4, 2008, he was Class of 1916 Professor of English Emeritus there.